Frequently Asked Questions

 How many other pets may I have if I want a service dog?

 This question is handled on a case-by-case basis.
+Our recommendation is no more than 3 dogs per household, including the service dog in-training.
 There are a variety of obstacles that a client may face when bringing a service dog in-training into a home with other pets.
 Service dogs in-training need a well-balanced environment with minimal distractions.
 When there are other animals living in the same environment, some dog may be more distracted and less likely to follow the handler.
 We work closely with our clients to transition the service dog in-training into a household with standard pets, to the best of our ability. *There is no guarantee that the dog will be able to adapt.

 If I don’t get accepted, will you refund my $50 application fee?